joshbeam/petit/README.md

 - Tested and functional in latest versions of Chrome, FireFox, Opera, Safari, and Internet Explorer (desktop versions)
 - Tested and functional in latest version of FireFox and Opera (mobile versions)
-- Very buggy in IE8 and below
+- Buggy in IE8 and below

 ## History

+#### 0.1.3 &mdash; Current stable version
+*31 March 2014*

+- Selector engine updated for correct IE8 'getElementsByClassName' polyfill (previous version was non-functional)
+- .has() method updated - now correctly returns a numerical value when a Petit object is passed in as the sole argument

 #### 0.1.2
 *29 March 2014*